-Taxify, an Estonian ride-hailing company aiming to take on Uber in emerging markets, will invest millions of euros in East Africa in the next five years with a strategy focused on motorized rickshaws and motorcycles.
+Taxify, an Estonian ride-hailing company aiming to take on Uber in emerging markets.
+It will invest millions of euros in East Africa in the next five years with a strategy focused on motorized rickshaws and motorcycles.
 The company already operates in five cities in Kenya, Uganda, and Tanzania.
 However, it will continue to offer regular car rides.
 According to Taxify, it saw the opportunity for growth via taxi services in locally popular forms of motorized transport.

 Moreover, taxify has picked off business from Uber in central and eastern Europe and major African cities.
 It raised $175 million in May in a funding round that included German automaker Daimler and brought its valuation to $1 billion.
 The company says it has hundreds of thousands of drivers in sub-Saharan Africa, with roughly a third in East Africa.
-It also operates in Nigeria and South Africa, and has a total of five million active users on the continent as a whole.
+It also operates in Nigeria and South Africa.
+Also, it has a total of five million active users on the continent as a whole.
 Close to half of Taxify’s business is in Africa, the company said.